syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 </scheduler:SfScheduler>
 {% endhighlight %}
 {% highlight c# %}
-// Creating an instance for the collection of custom appointments. var Meetings = new ObservableCollection<Meeting>();
+// Creating an instance for the collection of business objects. var Meetings = new ObservableCollection<Meeting>();
-// Creating an instance for the custom appointment class.
+// Creating an instance for the business object class.
 Meeting meeting = new Meeting();
 // Setting the start time of an event. meeting.From = new DateTime(2021, 03, 23, 10, 0, 0);